therealAlex23/therealAlex23/README.md

 ### About Me

-Student at DEI in Coimbra

-- Graduate of Computer Science pursuing a Data Science's Master Degree
-- As a hobbie learning new tools like Firebase
+- 👨‍🔬 _Computer Scientist Researcher at CISUC_
+- 🐍 Love coding in Python
+- 💻 Linux FTW
-- Basketball is life
+- 🏀 Basketball is life

+### What i'm up to...
+- 🎓 Pursuing a Master's Degree on **Data Science and Engineering**
+- 🧠 Currently learning recommender systems

 ### Connect with me